w3c/wai-people-use-web/_people-use-web/tools-techniques.md

-    These include screen readers that read aloud web pages for people who cannot read the text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse.
+    These include screen readers that read aloud web pages for people who cannot read the text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse. @@@ Add in mobile considerations of what assistive technogies are present as well. @@@
 -   **Adaptive Strategies**{:#as} – techniques that people with
     disabilities use to improve interaction with the Web, such as increasing text size, reducing mouse speed, and turning on captions.
-    Adaptive strategies include techniques with standard software, with mainstream web browsers, and with assistive technologies.
+    Adaptive strategies include techniques with standard software, with mainstream web browsers, and with assistive technologies. @@@ Add assistive touch potentially. @@@

 Accessibility benefits people with and without disabilities.
 Features that support accessibility are becoming increasingly available in